metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_v1beta2_manifest.md

 Optional:

 - `alternative_names` (List of String) Additional alternative names for the bootstrap service.
 The alternative names will be added to the list of subject alternative names of the TLS certificates.
-- `annotations` (Map of String) Annotations that will be added to the 'Ingress', 'Route', or 'Service' resource.
-You can use this field to configure DNS providers such as External DNS.
-This field can be used only with 'loadbalancer', 'nodeport', 'route', or 'ingress' type listeners.
+- `annotations` (Map of String) Annotations added to 'Ingress', 'Route', or 'Service' resources.
+You can use this property to configure DNS providers such as External DNS.
+For 'loadbalancer', 'nodeport', 'route', or 'ingress' listeners only.
 - `external_i_ps` (List of String) External IPs associated to the nodeport service.
 These IPs are used by clients external to the Kubernetes cluster to access the Kafka brokers.
-This field is helpful when 'nodeport' without 'externalIP' is not sufficient.
+This property is helpful when 'nodeport' without 'externalIP' is not sufficient.
 For example on bare-metal Kubernetes clusters that do not support Loadbalancer service types.
-This field can only be used with 'nodeport' type listener.
+For 'nodeport' listeners only.
-- `host` (String) The bootstrap host.
-This field will be used in the Ingress resource or in the Route resource to specify the desired hostname.
-This field can be used only with 'route' (optional) or 'ingress' (required) type listeners.
+- `host` (String) Specifies the hostname used for the bootstrap resource.
+For 'route' (optional) or 'ingress' (required) listeners only.
+Ensure the hostname resolves to the Ingress endpoints; no validation is performed by Strimzi.
-- `labels` (Map of String) Labels that will be added to the 'Ingress', 'Route', or 'Service' resource.
-This field can be used only with 'loadbalancer', 'nodeport', 'route', or 'ingress' type listeners.
+- `labels` (Map of String) Labels added to 'Ingress', 'Route', or 'Service' resources.
+For 'loadbalancer', 'nodeport', 'route', or 'ingress' listeners only.
-- `load_balancer_ip` (String) The loadbalancer is requested with the IP address specified in this field.
+- `load_balancer_ip` (String) The loadbalancer is requested with the IP address specified in this property.
 This feature depends on whether the underlying cloud provider supports specifying the 'loadBalancerIP' when a load balancer is created.
-This field is ignored if the cloud provider does not support the feature.This field can be used only with 'loadbalancer' type listener.
+This property is ignored if the cloud provider does not support the feature.
+For 'loadbalancer' listeners only.
 - `node_port` (Number) Node port for the bootstrap service.
-This field can be used only with 'nodeport' type listener.
+For 'nodeport' listeners only.

 <a id="nestedatt--spec--kafka--listeners--configuration--broker_cert_chain_and_key"></a>